tbrlpld/laces/README.md

 This, again, works in the same way as it does for Django form widgets.
 The component instance will have a `media` property which returns an instance of the `django.forms.Media` class.
 This is the case, even if you used the nested `Media` class to define the assets.
-The [string representation of a `Media` objects](https://docs.djangoproject.com/en/5.0/topics/forms/media#s-media-objects) are the HTML declarations to include the assets.
+The [string representation of `Media` objects](https://docs.djangoproject.com/en/5.0/topics/forms/media#s-media-objects) are the HTML declarations to include the assets.

 In the example home template from above, we can output the component's media declarations like so: